Kpitolin/Calculator/README.md

 #Swift journey

 The goal of this document is to reference any commentary, tip or generally anything learned on the Swift Programming language.
-Most of this will probably be related to the Paul Hegarty's course : Developping apps for iOs 8 (cf Standford University, iTunes U ©).
+Most of this will probably be related to  Paul Hegarty's course : Developping apps for iOs 8 (cf Standford University, iTunes U ©).

 ##[Day one : Calculator](id:1stDay)
+===

-* First problem : optional Strings
+### First problem : optional Strings
+===
 `let digit = sender.currentTitle!`